 Countries where you can teach English in Asia with no degree include Cambodia, Vietnam and Malaysia.
-You may be able to teach in China, but not in Shanghai or Beijing as they are very popular destinations and generally require teachers to be graduates.

 You may also try venturing off the beaten track to one of the Central Asian nations of Kazakhstan or Kyrgyzstan which don’t require degree-qualified teachers.

 If you want to teach English in South America without a degree, you could try Peru, Ecuador or Colombia.
 Some countries in Latin America, including Mexico and Argentina, will require at least a TEFL certificate.

 If you want to teach English in Europe but don’t have a degree, it might be difficult to find a TEFL job in Western Europe.
 Spain is one of the few countries in Western Europe where you might have some luck.
 There are more opportunities for non-graduates in Eastern Europe.
 You could try the Czech Republic, Russia, Ukraine or Romania.

 Can I teach English in … without a degree?

 Many of you have been asking me about specific countries and what is possible in each of them.
 Here’s your answers for the most asked-about countries to teach English in!

 Make sure to read this post too: 17 Countries where you can teach without a degree

 Can anyone teach English in Japan without a teaching degree?